LarrysGIT/Switch-AWS-AMI-from-BYOL-to-AWS/README.md

 ### Trick

-* Launch a instance from your BYOL AMI, refer as `i-BYOL`, from ec2config logs you can see Ec2WindowsActivate doesn't work because it's BYOL.
+* Go to instance page, launch an instance from your BYOL AMI, refer as `i-BYOL`, from ec2config logs you can see Ec2WindowsActivate didn't work because it's BYOL

-* Do nothing and shutdown `i-BYOL` directly
+* Do nothing and shutdown `i-BYOL`

-* Find the volume of `i-BYOL` and create a snapshot, refer as `snapshot-BYOL`
+* Go to volume page, find the volume of `i-BYOL` and create a snapshot, refer as `snapshot-BYOL`

-* Terminate `i-BYOL`
+* Now you can terminate `i-BYOL` and delete it related resources at anytime

-* Launch a instance from AWS base AMI, refer as `i-AWS`, no need to wait it, just stop it immediately.
+* Go to instance page, launch a new instance from AWS base AMI, refer as `i-AWS`, no need to wait it, just stop it immediately

-* Find the volume of `i-AWS`, detach and delete it.
+* Go to volume page, find the volume of `i-AWS`, detach and delete

-* Go to snapshot page, find `snapshot-BYOL`, create a new volume from it (note the availibility zone should be the same to `i-AWS`), refer as `vol-BYOL`.
+* Go to snapshot page, find `snapshot-BYOL`, create a new volume from it (note the availibility zone a,b,c,d should be the same to `i-AWS`), refer as `vol-BYOL`

-* Delete `snapshot-BYOL`
+* Now you can delete `snapshot-BYOL` at anytime

 * Go to volume page, attach `vol-BYOL` to `i-AWS` at mountpoint `/dev/sda1`

-* Start `i-AWS` and you will see it is activated by AWS KMS.
+* Go to instance page, start `i-AWS` and login, you will see it is activated by AWS KMS.

-* Do anything you want and use ec2config or ec2launch to sysprep the server, create a AMI from the instance, the AMI will be AWS license managed and keep all customnized OS settings.
+* Do anything you want and use ec2config or ec2launch to sysprep and shutdown the server, create an AMI, the AMI will be AWS license managed and  all customnized OS settings kept.

-* If ec2launch or ec2config or SSMAgent don't start, please check routing by `route print` to `169.254.169.xxx` and make sure it's correct, AWS services are heavily relay on these dynamically configured link-local addresses.
+* Tip: if ec2launch or ec2config or SSMAgent doesn't start, please check routing by `route print` to `169.254.169.xxx`, make sure it's correct, AWS services are heavily relay on these dynamically configured link-local addresses.

 -- Larry.Song@outlook.com